Browse Articles

 6. Avoid Having Clause

-Practice avoiding Having Clause since it acts as a filter over selected rows.
-Having clause is required if you further wish to filter the result of an aggregation.
-Don't use HAVING clause for any other purpose.
+Practice avoiding Having a Clause since it acts as a filter over selected rows.
+Having a clause is required if you further wish to filter the result of an aggregation.
+Don't use the HAVING clause for any other purpose.

 7. Create Clustered and Non-Clustered Indexes

-Practice to create clustered and non clustered index since indexes helps in to access data fastly.
-But be careful, more indexes on a table will slow the INSERT, UPDATE, DELETE operations.
-Hence try to keep small no of indexes on a table.
+Practice creating clustered and non-clustered indexes since indexes help to access data quickly.
+But be careful, more indexes on a table will slow the INSERT, UPDATE, and DELETE operations.
+Hence try to keep a small no of indexes on a table.

 8. Keep clustered index small

-Practice to keep clustered index as much as possible since the fields used in the clustered index may also be used in nonclustered index and data in the database is also stored in the order of the clustered index.
-Hence a large clustered index on a table with a large number of rows increase the size significantly.
-Please refer the article Effective Clustered Indexes
+Practice keeping the clustered index as much as possible since the fields used in the clustered index may also be used in the nonclustered index and data in the database is also stored in the order of the clustered index.
+Hence a large clustered index on a table with a large number of rows increases the size significantly.

 9. Avoid Cursors

-Practice avoiding cursor since the cursor is very slow in performance.
-Always try to use SQL Server cursor alternative.
-Please refer the article Cursor Alternative.
+Practice avoiding the cursor since the cursor is very slow in performance.
+Always try to use the SQL Server cursor alternative

-10. Use Table variable in place of Temp table
+10. Use the Table variable in place of the Temp table

-Practice using a Table variable in place of Temp table since the Temp table resides in the tempdb database.
-Hence the use of Temp tables required interaction with the tempdb database that is a little bit time taking the task.
+Practice using a Table variable in place of the Temp table since the Temp table resides in the tempdb database.
+Hence, using Temp tables requires interaction with the tempdb database, which takes a little time to take the task.

 11. Use UNION ALL in place of UNION